Trails from the Marine Education Center

 A short spur from the pond drops down to the world-class surf break at Cove Beach, visited by sea birds, shorebirds, and occasionally elephant seals.

-The trail climbs sharply through a stand of Monterey pines as you cross over the Frijoles fault, just past the pond.
+The trail climbs up through a stand of Monterey pines as you cross over the Frijoles fault, just past the pond.
 Thousands of earthquakes over thousands of years have thrust up the land west of the fault, but it will take you only a minute or two to resume easy walking on a flat terrace carved by surf about 80,000 years ago, about 20,000 years younger than the terrace at the start of the trail.

 The next stand of Monterey pines shelters the staging area at the boundary of the natural preserve.
 The preserve itself is only accessible via permit or guided tour, but the pit toilets to the right of the gate and the coastal overlook to the left remain available to all trail users.